-- 92. In relation to an institution incorporated in Hong Kong, Paragraph 11 provides that the MA must be satisfied that it presently discloses, and will if authorized continue to disclose, adequate information about the state of its affairs, including its profit and loss and its financial resources (including capital resources and liquidity resources) and in its audited annual accounts and in other parts of its annual report. - 93.
+- 96. In relation to an institution incorporated in Hong Kong, Paragraph 11 provides that the MA must be satisfied that it presently discloses, and will if authorized continue to disclose, adequate information about the state of its affairs, including its profit and loss and its financial resources (including capital resources and liquidity resources) and in its audited annual accounts and in other parts of its annual report. - 97.
 The Banking (Disclosure) Rules set out the minimum standards for public disclosures which authorized institutions must make in respect of their state of affairs, including their profit and loss and financial resources (including capital resources and liquidity resources).
-The rules apply to both Hong Kong incorporated institutions (including those that are subsidiaries of foreign banks) and overseas incorporated authorized institutions, except for those institutions that fall within the exemption criteria (basically for small RLBs and DTCs) as specified in Part 1 of the Rules.
-The MA's approach to the implementation of certain sections of the Banking (Disclosure) Rules is set out in the SPM module on "Guideline on the Application of the Banking (Disclosure) Rules" (CA-D-1) and other relevant supervisory guidance. - 94.
-While Paragraph 11 relates specifically to annual account disclosure by locally incorporated authorized institutions, the MA also expects adequate financial disclosure to be made by the larger authorized institutions incorporated outside Hong Kong in accordance with the relevant standards set out in the Banking (Disclosure) Rules.
+The rules apply to both Hong Kong incorporated institutions (including those that are subsidiaries of foreign banks) and overseas incorporated authorized institutions, except for those institutions (generally small RLBs and DTCs) that fall within the exemption criteria as specified in Part 1 of the Rules.
+The MA's approach to the implementation of certain sections of the Banking (Disclosure) Rules is set out in the SPM module on "Guideline on the Application of the Banking (Disclosure) Rules" (CA-D-1) and other relevant supervisory guidance. - 98.
+While Paragraph 11 relates specifically to annual account disclosure by locally incorporated authorized institutions, the MA also expects adequate financial disclosure to be made by the larger authorized institutions incorporated outside Hong Kong in accordance with the relevant standards set out in the Banking (Disclosure) Rules. - 99.
+Authorized institutions that are classified by the MA as resolution entities or material subsidiaries must meet the requirements under the LAC Rules to make disclosures with respect to their loss-absorbing capacity.
+The standard disclosure templates specified by the MA under the LAC Rules (Standard LAC Disclosure Templates) must be used by authorized institutions to make the required disclosures.